pierregermain/MyDrupal/d8/bam/readme.markdown

 and now our *DefaultPage* and *PrintedPage* classes implement the Page interface requiring them to define those functions.

+### Creating an Abstract Class

+Example: `08-oop-abstract`

+We define an abstract class named Page.
+It also has defined an abstract function named theme (that must be implented if we extend the Page class)
+Being abstract means that the class Page can't be used if not being extended.

+Tips:
+ - Caution with using abstract classes: It really can consume more horse power.
+ - Build your app as if it was an public api.

+## Public vs. Private vs. Protected Visibility

+Example: `09-oop-public-api`

+Type of visibility:

+ - PUBLIC: The Form class has public properties, so they can be used inside of the Form class or classes that extend the class.
+ - PROTECTED: The properties can't be accessed from instances of the class.
+ - PRIVATE: The properties can't be accessed from instances nor from classes that extend the class.
+   As an example we have the validate and submit functions inside the Form class set to private because we do not need to call that class from outside of the class.

+Tips:
+ - Each Class should go to its own File!
+ - Each class File will be named as its containing class.
+If not possible you will need to use *namespacing*.
+ - Make your properties not to public.
+ - In the future you can always make them visible if needed (it's easier like that)

+Note:
+ - `__DIR__` points to the current directory.

+# T3: Namespacing and Autoloading

+---

 Videos that needs update